glenrobson/iiif_stuff/zooniverse/partof/index.md

       });
 </script>

 This type of annotation list should also work with another IIIF tool called [Annona](https://ncsu-libraries.github.io/annona/) which is really good for presenting your annotations.
 Unfortunately it doesn't look like it currently supports this form of annotation.
-Annona did support the version 2 version of this annotation structure.
+Annona did support the version 2 version of this annotation structure and it means Annona can work with just the annotation page without also being supplied with the manifest.

 <script src="https://ncsu-libraries.github.io/annona/dist/annona.js"></script>
 <link rel="stylesheet" type="text/css" href="https://ncsu-libraries.github.io/annona/dist/annona.css">